davidlumley/myob-api/README.md

 #### Employees

-Return a list of all customers (a subset of contacts)
+Return a list of all employees

     api_client.employee.all